 - Shared Parenting needed due to changing familial role of men

 - Psychological studies revealing that the involvement of both parents in well being of the child raring is preferable than sole custody arrangements

-- This is in the ‘Best interest of the child’ and family courts to consider well-being of the child as paramount.
+- This is in the ‘Best interest of the child’ and family courts to consider the well-being of the child as paramount.

-- Two criticism to welfare of the child – first, it is unpredictable and information sensitive.
+- Two criticism to the welfare of the child – first, it is unpredictable and information sensitive.
 Second, sole interest of the child ignores feeling and intentions of the child.
 Parents also play significant roles in their families and their perspectives also need to be taken into consideration.

 Joint Custody in different countries

-Joint Custody in USA
+Joint Custody in the USA

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

 - Joint physical custody – Both parents share the physical custody that child spends equal time with both parents.